 1. Recognize the Guilt

 Begin by noticing the guilt.
 You may feel tempted to think of your addiction as something wrong with you, but you are not flawed.
 Addiction is a disease that can be overcome.
 Guilt can drive you to feel that you can never recover from your slump and get your self-esteem back.
-You do not have to regard your guilt as an adversary, but think of it as springboard to a new chapter in your life full of acceptance, hope and peace.
+You do not have to regard your guilt as an adversary but think of it as a springboard to a new chapter in your life full of acceptance, hope, and peace.
 Recognize the guilt and then take the necessary steps to contend with it.

 2. Do Not Identify with Your Mistakes

 Guilt gradually eats up your self-image, and this is what makes it very harmful.
 It pushes you to identify with your addiction, and it will last as long you continue to do so.
 Being an alcoholic, you may feel like a terrible addict.
 This thought usually preempts any other thoughts that you may have.
 Try being realistic, as you are not the only person trying to recover from an addiction.
 Do not identify with your past mistakes or behavior.
 Start by reviewing all the good things you've done in the past and all of the good things you plan to do in the future.

 When feelings of guilt cloud you during recovery, you may be tempted to isolate yourself from other people.
 Spending some time alone may be useful to take a break.
 However, isolating yourself for days on end is detrimental to your health.
 This is because you will be tempted to delve into negative thoughts and entertain them.
 Be sure that you make time to connect with others to support and encourage you in your recovery.

 It is advisable to stay away from the people who like to cater to your addiction and party with you.
 This can actually help you tell your true friends apart from the fake ones.

 Avoid the individuals whose sole purpose is to confer negative energy to you or put peer pressure on you.
 Good friends will be there for you if you feel like talking about what you are going through and honor your recovery work.